dimensium/dimensium-base/README.md

 ![](./social/freecraftSocial.png)

+> We're trying to rename all "Freecraft" into "Dimensium".
+Please notice.

 ## What is lib.Freecraft?

 The lib.Freecraft is the major project of Freecraft, it is written in C++ and it contains almost every features of Freecraft except a Frontend.
 Major functionalition like world generation, physics, entity, effect and numberic calculations, world state shareing through web, and many more are implememted and standerdlized by this library.